rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part08/README.md

     - E. `is.sum()` returns the type `int`.
     - F. `is.sum()` returns the type `OptionalInt`.
 <br />[Jump to answer](#qa5)
 6. <a name="q6"></a>Which of the following can we add after line 5 for the code to run without error and not produce any output?
-(Choose all that apply.)
+(Choose all that apply):
     ````
     4: LongStream ls = LongStream.of(1, 2, 3);
     5: OptionalLong opt = ls.map(n -> n * 10).filter(n -> n < 5).findFirst();